|

 cup, perplexed, "Is this a waking dream?" he wondered.
 Again, he

-offered any type of hospitality that the traveler might need.
-The
+extended any hospitality that the traveler might desire, but the

 44.

-his living room to contemplate the unusual visit
+his living room to lazily contemplate the unusual visit

 and watch the stranger's departure through his large front